MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-configure-existing.md

 ---
 author: josaw1
-description: This article provides an overview of how to configure assessments in Fraud Protection. ms.author: josaw ms.date: 07/24/2024 ms.topic: conceptual
+description: This article provides an overview of how to configure assessments in Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/24/2024 ms.topic: conceptual